kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 - We returned to the house.
 	- LG's hand turned into a piece of golden jewelry.
 Requires attunement over a short rest.
 I didn't attune to it but learned about it.
 	- Loot -
+		- Half Plate of the Dead
+			- While wearing this armor, you can use it to cast either Speak with Dead or Animate Dead.
+Once the armor has cast a spell in this way, it can't cast either spell until the next dawn.
+Your soul keeps this armor together.
+If you die while you are attuned to the armor, the armor is destroyed.
+The wearer has Disadvantage on Dexterity (Stealth) checks.
+	- Javelin of Lightning
+	- Pearl of Power
 	- ![[Pasted image 20250601215646.png]]

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone